fastforwardlabs/mdffreport12/src/07-conclusion.md

 Compared to linear models (AR, ARMA, etc.) or shallow machine learning models such as OCSVMs, deep learning models can have significant latency associated with inference.
-This makes it expensive to apply them in streaming data use-cases at scale (high volume, high velocity).
+This makes it expensive to apply them in streaming data use cases at scale (high volume, high velocity).
 For example, our experiments show that inference with an OCSVM is 12x faster than with an autoencoder.

 _Data requirements_
 Deep learning models typically require a large dataset (tens of thousands of samples) for effective training.
 The models are also prone to overfitting and need to be carefully evaluated to address this risk.
-Anomaly detection use-cases frequently have relatively few data points; for example, daily sales data for two years will generate 712 samples, which may be insufficient to train a model.
+Anomaly detection use cases frequently have relatively few data points; for example, daily sales data for two years will generate 712 samples, which may be insufficient to train a model.
 In such scenarios, linear models designed to work with smaller datasets are a better